tensorleap/leap-cli/pkg/tensorleapapi/docs/DashboardItem.md

 ### NewDashboardItem

-`func NewDashboardItem(id string, layout SizedLayout, type_ string, data CustomVisualizationData, ) *DashboardItem`
+`func NewDashboardItem(cid string, layout SizedLayout, type_ string, data CustomVisualizationData, ) *DashboardItem`

 NewDashboardItem instantiates a new DashboardItem object This constructor will assign default values to properties that have it defined,